littleinventor7/Fridge-Confessions-CSS-Vanilla/README.md

 # 🧃 FridgeConfessions

 **FridgeConfessions** is a humorous and creative website that showcases fictional "confessions" from forgotten or expired items in the fridge.
-It's a fun and light-hearted project built entirely with HTML and Tailwind CSS.
+It's a fun and light-hearted project built entirely with HTML and CSS.

 ## 🛠️ Technologies Used